1ijingwei/1ijingwei.github.io/_pages/about.md

   - /about.html
 ---

-I am originally from P.R.China.
-I completed my bachelor's degree in Mathematics and Applied Mathematitcs at NUFE.
-After that, I worked in a software company and a state-owned enterprises in Nanjing Presidential Palace.
+Jingwei is originally from P.R.China.
+He completed his bachelor's degree in Mathematics and Applied Mathematics at NUFE.
+After that, he worked in a software company and a state-owned enterprises in Nanjing Presidential Palace.

-After have some really social practice, I decided to return to academia to improve my comprehensive skills because I experienced several challenges.
-Broadly, I am interested in many areas.
-More specifically, I am interested.
+After have some real and practical experience in industry and sociaty, he decided to return to academia to improve my comprehensive skills because I experienced several challenges.
+Broadly, He is interested in many areas.

 Life is colorful and without certain patterns.
 I enjoy chinese calligraphy, learning about different cultures and traveling.